Sonic the Hedgehog (Genesis)

 - Pause Options: press A to go back to the title screen, hold B to enable slow motion, or press C to enable frame advance.

-When running on a Japanese console, there are separate codes for the pause options and the rest of the debug features.
+Here, there are separate codes for the pause options and the rest of the debug features.
 As usual, they are entered on the title screen and can be combined by interpolating a D-Pad direction between them.

 - C, C, Up, Down, Down, Down, Left, Right